 Pittsburgh Lesbian Correspondents was established in December 2005 as an outgrowth from various radio appearances founder Sue Kerr made as Pittsburgh’s “unofficial lesbian correspondent.”
 Her original intent was to promote the positive things happening in Pittsburgh’s LGBTQ community – specifically focusing on media coverage and the letters to the editor submitted to regional papers.

 She quickly became one of the city’s most well-known political bloggers for her rigorous exposure of LGBTQ issues.
 She attributes being labeled as a political blogger to the fact that simply living as an openly LGBTQ person, especially in socially conservative Southwestern Pennsylvania, is a political act.
+Saying something about it is an entirely new level of political.

-While her blog focuses primarily on local and regional issues, she has been invited to contribute to Pam’s House Blend and several statewide blogs to highlight issues of national concern.
-Sue is a co-founder of The Pittsburgh Women’s Blogging Society.
 She has the distinction of providing the first “live blog” of a Pittsburgh City Council hearing as well as partnering with another local blogger to “live tweet” the Allegheny County Council’s hearing on a non-discrimination ordinance.
 She’s creative in using social media even when historic buildings and limited Internet access stand in the way of transparency.

 In 2011, the Pittsburgh Post-Gazette invites Sue and her partner, Laura, to submit a response to homophobic slurs used by the Pittsburgh Steelers’ James Harrison in an interview with a national men’s magazine.
 Sue has also been a guest discussing LGBT issues on local talk radio programs as well as sought out for background information and comment by local print media.
 She has written for the Pittsburgh PrideGuide and was the host of Pittsburgh’s first lesbian podcast, Sister Shout.